nikospavlopoulos/nikospavlopoulos/README.md

 - **[Airplane Crash Analysis](https://github.com/nikospavlopoulos/plane_crashes_R)**
   \([*\#R*](https://github.com/nikospavlopoulos/plane_crashes_R)\) :
     **A data analysis project.**
-    In this project, the historical trends in airplane crashes & fatalities and air transport data were analyzed and visualized, using R programming language.
+    In this project, the historical trends in airplane crashes & fatalities were analyzed and visualized, using R programming language.

 * * *